logo for nutrition-and-you.com

 Photo courtesy: nostri-imago

-The root features coarse, knobby, outer surface with small rootlets.
-Inside, white smooth flesh has celery-like flavor.
-It measures about 3-4 inches in diameter and weigh about 1-2 pound.
+Celeriac root features a rough, knobby outer surface covered with tiny rootlets.
+Inside, its smooth white flesh has a celery-like flavor.
+It measures about 3-4 inches in diameter and weighs about 1-2 pounds.

 Health benefits of Celeriac

-• Celeriac is very low in calories.
-100 g root contains just 42 calories, slightly higher than its leaf-tops.
-Its smooth flesh has some health benefiting plant-nutrients, minerals, vitamins, and dietary fiber.
+1. Celeriac is very low in calories.
+100 g root holds just 42 calories, quite higher than that of leaf celery.
+Its smooth flesh has awesome health benefiting plant nutrients, minerals, vitamins, and dietary fiber.

-• Like in carrots and other members of apiaceae family vegetables, celeriac too contains many poly-acetylene anti-oxidants such as falcarinol, falcarindiol, panaxydiol, and methyl-falcarindiol.
+2. As that in carrot and other members of Apiaceae family vegetables, celeriac too contains many poly-acetylene anti-oxidants such as falcarinol, falcarindiol, panaxydiol, and methyl-falcarindiol.

-• Several research studies from scientists at University of Newcastle at Tyne found that these compounds have anti-cancer function and offer protection from colon cancer and acute lymphoblastic leukemia (ALL).
+3. Several research studies from scientists at the University of Newcastle at Tyne found that these compounds possess anti-cancer properties and, thereby, may offer protection from colon cancer and acute lymphoblastic leukemia (ALL).

-• Celeriac is very good source of vitamin K. 100 g root provides about 41 mcg or 34% of recommended daily intake.
-Vitamin-K help increase bone mass by promoting osteotrophic activity in the bones.
-It also has established role in Alzheimer's disease patients by limiting neuronal damage in the brain.
+4. Celeriac is a splendid source of vitamin-K. 100 g root provides about 41 µg or 34% of recommended daily intake.
+Vitamin-K improves bone mineralization by promoting osteoblastic activity in the bones.
+Research studies suggest that it also has an established role in Alzheimer's disease patients by limiting neuronal damage in the brain.

-• The root is very good source of some of essential minerals such as phosphorus, iron, calcium, copper, and manganese.
-Phosphorus is essential for cell metabolism, buffer system, bone and teeth.
-Copper helps restore immunity, prevents anemia, and required for bone metabolism.
+5. The root is an excellent source of some of the essential minerals such as phosphorus, iron, calcium, copper, and manganese.
+Phosphorus is required for cell metabolism, maintaining blood buffer system, bone, and teeth formation.
+Copper helps restore immunity, prevents anemia, and essential for bone metabolism.

-• Further, it contains some of valuable B-complex vitamins such as pyridoxine, pantothenic acid, niacin, riboflavin, and thiamin.
-Fresh root also provides moderate amounts of vitamin C (8 mg per 100 g).
+6. Further, it contains some of the valuable B-complex vitamins such as pyridoxine, pantothenic acid, niacin, riboflavin, and thiamin.
+Fresh root also provides moderate amounts of vitamin C (8 mg/100 g).

 Energy 42 Kcal 2%